i-kiptoo/loan-approval-expert-system/README.md

-# Loan Application Evaluation System
+# Loan Approval Expert System

 This is a Streamlit-based web application that evaluates loan applications using an expert system built with Experta.
 The system determines whether a loan should be approved or denied based on various applicant details.